 The saying goes that sometimes you can’t see the forest for the trees.
-Diet culture is similar, in that it permeates our culture so much that sometimes it’s hard to recognize it.
-It’s embedded into our conversations, our food choices, and the headlines we see on any given day.
+Diet culture is similar, in that it permeates our culture so much that sometimes it’s hard to recognize.
+It’s embedded into our conversations, our food choices and the headlines we see on any given day.

 As Christy Harrison puts it, “It can be hard to spot, and yet in Western culture, it’s everywhere.”

 Diet culture leads to food restriction, which leads to binge eating, which generally leads to guilt and shame and more binging.
 We also know that scientifically speaking, diets don’t work.
 Even the diets that are disguised as “wellness” or “lifestyle changes.”

 Not only do diets not work, but they may actually do much more harm than good.
 Those of us who have binge eating disorder or bulimia have experienced the relationship between binge eating and diets first-hand.
 Those of us with anorexia may have started with a popular diet, which started us on the path to food restriction.

 Diet Culture: A Life of Binge Eating and Diets

 The research on diets is clear: they don’t “work”.
 A 2014 review of literature showed that dieting leads to weight regain.
 A 2007 article in the American Psychologist stated that “there is little support for the notion that diets lead to lasting weight loss or health benefits.”
 The research has shown us for decades that diets don’t work, and yet they still permeate our culture.
 Why?

 One reason is money.
 The diet industry is worth more than $60 billion.
 Over the past 75 years or so, as media has become visual and food has become more readily available, our culture has decided that thin is in.
 Thinness is associated with wealth and success.
 In our collective quest for thinness, diet culture decides what diet is of the moment.
 In the past, it was low-fat.
 Today, it’s keto.